 Graduate students can apply to live in University Park, University Apartments, Ornelas Residential Center, and Mabee Housing Complex.
 Priority is given to traditional undergraduate students but if space is available, graduate students will be placed on a first-come, first-served basis.
-Eleven one-bedroom apartment units are available in University Park for married couples on a first-come, first-served basis.
+A limited number of one-bedroom apartment units are available in University Park for married couples, without children, on a first-come, first-served basis.

-SAFETY AND SECURITY - All residence halls are secured and are only accessible by valid ETBU ID.
+SAFETY AND SECURITY - All residence halls are secured and are only accessible by valid ETBU ID and assigned room key.
 The University maintains surveillance cameras throughout the campus.
-The University utilizes off-duty Marshall Police Department officers to provide security for the campus, in addition to the University's security personnel.
+The University utilizes University Security Officers and a partnership for additional support with Marshall Police Department to patrol the campus.
 University Security officers monitor parking and traffic.
 All vehicles operated on the University campus must be registered with University Safety and Security.
 Vehicle registration forms may be picked up in the Security Office.
 Fines for traffic violations may also be paid at the Business Office.